 Stair climbing makes for an excellent lower body workout.
 Workouts focus on lower body muscles – calves, glute muscles, quads and hamstrings, so you will burn body fat, build strength and lean muscle mass.

 Walking the stairs is an effective workout that will reap a lot of benefits.
 You can walk a single step at a time or mix it up by skipping steps while keeping proper form.
 Some people even add a side step into their cardio workout to add some variety.

-I am not a person that sweats easily.
-But trust me when I say that the right stair climber workout can leave you dripping in sweat within minutes.
-You’ll even tone and strengthen your quadriceps, hamstrings, calves and booty, plus get your heart and lungs pumping.
+You can customize your workout for speed and resistance to combat boredom.
+I am not a person that sweats easily, but trust me when I say that the right stair climber workout can leave you dripping in sweat within minutes.
+It won’t require a long time .